 - If you already submitted your COM application and are waiting for a decision, you can email new documents to AfghanSIVApplication@state.gov to add to your pending COM application.
 Look here for information about what you can do while your COM application is pending.

 COM must verify your employment by or on behalf of the U.S government, ISAF, or a successor mission.
-If you are filing a COM application after September 30, 2015, you must show that you worked for at least two years.
-If you are filing the application before September 30, 2015, you must show that you worked for at least one year.
+You must show that you worked for at least one year.

 You must obtain the following letters from each U.S. company or organization you worked for: